 Overall, construction of the Airport was a hassle with engineering issues related to soil resistance and topography needing much thought.
 It was the grit of Edmund Hillary and a little help from the Sherpa locals that has brought this region a boon in the form of this airport.
 Before 2001, the runway was merely sand and gravel and was later blacktopped.

-In 2008, in commemoration of Tenzing Norgay and Sir Edmund Hillary, Lukla airport was renamed as Tenzing-Hillary airport.
+In 2008, in commemoration of Tenzing Norgay and Sir Edmund Hillary, Lukla airport was renamed as Tenzing-Hillary Airport.

 Tenzing Hillary airport is amongst 15 highest airports in the world.
 It sits at an elevation of 2840 meters.
 While this is thrilling, the altitude plays a significant role in aircraft operations which is further elaborated.

 The airport is also amongst the top 5 airports with the shortest runway.
-With the runway only 527m (1729ft) long, only fixed wing aircraft with a short takeoff and landing capability can operate here.
+With the runway only 527m (1729ft) long, only fixed-wing aircraft with a short takeoff and landing capability can operate here.
 Helicopters operate to transport folks and their cargo from Kathmandu.
 However, a Helicopter charter costs much more than a regular flight.

 A pilot flying to this airport must be a master at his trait and it is more as evident as you take off and land.
-The aircraft propels sharply towards the Dudhkoshi valley, with a 2000 feet drop, in a short run up as the pilots manage to lift the craft off the ground.
-Adrenaline rush guaranteed!
+The aircraft propels sharply towards the Dudhkoshi valley, with a 2000 feet drop, in a short run-up as the pilots manage to lift the craft off the ground.
+Adrenaline rush guaranteed.

 Thin air is normal in the Himalayas.
 With a rise in altitude, the amounts of oxygen and air pressure lower.
 This affects almost everything.
 Trekkers and mountaineers prepare rigorously for high altitude climbing and acclimatize to higher elevations during a trek or an expedition.

 In the case of Lukla airport and flights landing here, thin air plays a vital role.
-Most airplanes are designed to land at the lower elevation.
+Most airplanes are designed to land at lower elevations.
 The speed of the aircraft is manageable at lower levels.
 But the airport is at an altitude of 2840m which makes it pretty challenging to maneuver an aircraft.
 With thin air comes lower air density which means the aircraft are asked to land at higher speeds.
 Now think of plane touching down at speeds higher than normal and a runway that is only half a kilometer long.
 Not a match made in heaven, right?

 Tenzing Hillary airport is surrounded by beautiful hills that stagger around this airport and a river valley beneath one end of the runway.
 This landscape becomes all that more enticing as you either approach or takes off from the airport.
 Lush green hills camouflage the tiny runway strip as a plane from Kathmandu flies past host of hills and clears the ridge and steadies due left before finally descending onto the runway.